 WCIL: What have you learned about yourself in this new life?

-I’ve also learned that the more people you meet, the bigger your heart gets, and the more you realize that the world is full of wonderful people and that we all deserve the same rights and opportunities.
+I’ve also through travel, learning, and through teaching English learned that the more people you meet, the bigger your heart gets, and the more you realize that the world is full of wonderful people and that we all deserve the same rights and opportunities.

 One high has definitely been meeting people from different backgrounds and experiences and realizing that you’re incredibly alike and can be great friends.
-Also, getting a job in another country is awesome.
+Also, getting a job as an English teacher abroad is awesome.
 Being hired without connections, based solely on merit, is a pretty great feeling!
 When you realize that your culture shock has disappeared and you’re functioning in another country, possibly in another language, well, that’s a pretty good high, too.

 The highest of highs was falling in love with my sweetheart.
 We met out of the blue nearly five years ago, broke up for one very sad year for geographical reasons, then got back together.

 The lows are being homesick, feeling isolated and frustrated when you don’t understand something, and missing big events and holidays at home.
 I think the lows can always be managed, and that they’re always more difficult at the beginning.
 They are far outweighed by the highs!